Implications of inertial subrange scaling for stably stratified mixing: Emergent phenomena

 since, if the flow actually enters an emergent stationary state the flux $B \simeq \chi$, and remembering the underlying original definition \eqref{eq:gammadef} $\Gamma_b \simeq \Gamma$.
 Furthermore, in this circumstance, the turbulent viscosity $\nu_b$ can be naturally defined as

 and so we can obtain an expression consistent with \eqref{eq:prtdef}.
-Henceforth, we continue to describe the evolution of energetics by $\Gamma$ defined as in \eqref{eq:gammachidef1} in recognition of the longstanding application of different definitions of the turbulent flux coefficient to estimating turbulent diffusivity and turbulent viscosity \citep{osborn72,crawford82}. \cite{gregg2018} discuss in detail the subtleties and potential for confusion concerning different definitions for turbulent flux coefficients, and so it must always be remembered that here we concentrate on using the definition in \eqref{eq:gammachidef1}, i.e. $\Gamma\equiv \chi/\epsilon$.
+Henceforth, we continue to describe the evolution of energetics by $\Gamma$ defined as in \eqref{eq:gammachidef1} in recognition of the longstanding application of different definitions of the turbulent flux coefficient to estimating turbulent diffusivity and turbulent viscosity \citep{osborn72,crawford82}. \cite{gregg18b} discuss in detail the subtleties and potential for confusion concerning different definitions for turbulent flux coefficients, and so it must always be remembered that here we concentrate on using the definition in \eqref{eq:gammachidef1}, i.e. $\Gamma\equiv \chi/\epsilon$.

 The ratio of terms in the energetic balance is shown in figure \ref{fig:dyn}.
-We observe a slight decline of $\Gamma$ from $0.2$ to approximately $0.175$, as noted in \citet{portwood19}, until $\Res \approx 40$, and then it remains approximately constant thereafter such that we do not observe the proposed $\Reb^{-1/2}$ scaling reported in a similar flow by \citet{shih05} for their energetic regime of $\Reb > 100$.
+We observe a slight decline of $\Gamma$ from $0.2$ to approximately $0.175$, as noted in \citet{portwood19}, until $\Res \approx 40$.
+However, $\Gamma$ remains approximately constant as $Re_s$ increases further, and in particular we do not observe the proposed $\Reb^{-1/2}$ scaling reported in a similar flow by \citet{shih05} for their energetic regime of $\Reb > 100$.
+Remembering the data presented in figure \ref{fig:pspace}, this is perhaps unsurprising due to the apparent correlated variation of $Fr$ and $Re_b$ in those simulations.

-Due to the condition of stationarity being imposed on the kinetic energy, accompanying induced stationarity of the potential energy is guaranteed, though observed in figure \ref{fig:dyn} for reference such that $\chi \approx B$.
-It is also apparent that $\Rf \equiv B/P$ is (as expected) slightly less than $\Gamma\equiv \chi/\epsilon$.
+Due to the condition of stationarity being imposed on the kinetic energy in our simulations, accompanying induced stationarity of the potential energy is also guaranteed, though still plotted for reference in figure \ref{fig:dyn} demonstrating that $\chi \approx B$.
+It is also apparent that $\Rf \equiv B/P$ is less than $\Gamma\equiv \chi/\epsilon$, as expected.